all-ride/ride-web/README.md

-# Pallo: Web
+# Ride: Web

-This module adds a web interface to your Pallo application.
+This module adds a web interface to your Ride application.